-There are 13 bidirectional input/output lines in the microcontroller, labeled from PA to PC, which are mapped to the data memory of [12H], [14H] and [16H] respectively.
-All of these I/O ports can be used for input and output operations.
-For input operation, these ports are non-latching, that is, the inputs must be ready at the T2 rising edge of instruction "MOV A,[m]" (m=12H, 14H or 16H).
+There are 7 bi-directional input/output lines and 1 input line in the microcontroller, labeled as PA, which are mapped to the data memory of [12H].
+All of the I/O ports can be used for input or output operations.
+For input operation, these ports are non-latching, that is, the inputs must be ready at the T2 rising edge of instruction "MOV A,[m]" (m=12H).
 For output operation, all the data is latched and remains unchanged until the output latch is rewritten.

-Input/output ports

-Each I/O line has its own control register (PAC, PBC, PCC) to control the input/output configuration.
-With this control register, CMOS output or Schmitt trigger input with or without pull-high resistor structures can be reconfigured dynamically (i.e. on-the-fly) under software control.
+Each I/O line has its own control register (PAC) to control the input/output configuration (PA7 for input only).
+With this control register, a CMOS output or Schmitt trigger input ( with or without pull-high resistor structures) can be reconfigured dynamically (i.e. on-the-fly) under software control (the PA7 only provide input mode).
 To function as an input, the corresponding latch of the control register must write "1".
 The input source also depends on the control register.
 If the control register bit is "1", the input will read the pad state.
 If the control register bit is "0", the contents of the latches will move to the internal bus.
 The latter is possible in the "read-modify-write" instruction.
 For output function, CMOS is the only configuration.
-These control registers are mapped to locations 13H, 15H and 17H.
+These control register is mapped to locations 13H.
 After a chip reset, these input/output lines remain at high levels or floating state (dependent on pull-high options).
-Each bit of these input/output latches can be set or cleared by "SET [m].i" and "CLR [m].i" (m=12H, 14H or 16H) instructions.
+Each bit of these input/output latches can be set or cleared by "SET [m].i"

+$\alpha\nu\delta$ "CLR [m].i" (m=12H) instructions.
 Some instructions first input data and then follow the output operations.
 For example, "SET [m].i", "CLR [m].i", "CPL [m]", "CPLA [m]" read the entire port states into the CPU, execute the defined operations (bit-operation), and then write the results back to the latches or the accumulator.